-Over dinner the other night, I was asked for the umpteenth time: what had brought us to this part of the world, isolated as we were, in a small village where nobody knew us?
-What was it that had impelled our decision to move here?
-I paused and reflected that it could only have been an attack of temporary insanity.
-One of those spur of the moment decisions that affect you for the rest of your life and you end up wondering how it all started.
+The other night, among our dinner guests was a childless couple, recently installed in the village.
+We were finishing our desserts when someone asked the gentleman what had brought them to this part of the world, isolated as they were in a small town where nobody knew them?
+What was it that had impelled their decision to move here?
+After a pause, gently stroking the glass of brandy in his hands, he reflected that it could only have been an attack of temporary insanity, one of those spur of the moment decisions that end up affecting you for the rest of your life and you end up wondering how it all began.

 My five passengers in the van were sick as dogs.
 They’d been retching and heaving since waking up that morning and were spending most of the ride to the sea dozing off and wallowing in self-pity.
 Curiously, I felt fine, though something in last night’s dinner seemed to have affected the rest.
 Worst of all was the Old Turkey Hand, who considered himself an expert, having lived in-country with his family for several years in his youth.
 Confident of Pamukkale’s medicinal properties, he had drunk from the spring with great élan and now his belly had bloated up like a rock.
 Despite his bravado and apparent savoir-faire, the rest of the crew had timidly resisted the temptation to share in Pamukkale’s medicinal waters and now, in the clear light of day, we were beginning to get an inkling as to why there were so many tombs lined up outside Pamukkale.